-Upon beginning a course and receiving funding, the tuition fee and maintenance loans start to accrue interest at 3% plus the Retail Price Index (RPI) rate of inflation.
+Upon beginning a course and receiving funding, the tuition fee and maintenance loans start to accrue interest at the Retail Price Index (RPI) rate of inflation.
 Once a student graduates, the interest rate varies based on income and RPI until the borrowings are repaid in full.
-Repayments will be taken from income above annual earnings of £26,575.
+Repayments will be taken from income above annual earnings of £25,000.
 Even if a student does not complete their course, they are still required to make repayments and the sum borrowed will accrue interest.
-If a student moves outside of the UK and is earning above the equivalent of £26.575 they will still be required to make payments.
-After 30 years of entering the repayment process, the loans are written off.
+If a student moves outside of the UK and is earning above the equivalent of $\pm 25,000$ they will still be required to make payments.
+After 40 years of entering the repayment process, the loans are written off.
 For more information, please visit www.slc.co.uk.
 Short Course Trial Starting from September 2022, UCW is one of 22 providers offering short courses as part of the pathway towards the Lifelong Loan Entitlement (LLE), being introduced from 2025.
 Students who apply for these courses may be eligible to apply for a tuition fee loan, which would be paid to us on your behalf.
-For 2022/23 our short course tuition fees are £2,800.00 which can be funded through Student Finance England, employerWs or independently.
+For 2023/24 our short course tuition fees are £2,900 which can be funded through Student Finance England, employers or independently.
 Taking out a loan would not impact a student's eligibility to access further funding to undertake a degree in the future.
 Students who already have a degree may also be eligible to access funding, to support continued professional development.
 Students will not be eligible for a maintenance loan, or any additional funding for these courses for the length of the trial.
 For 2022/23 the short course loan will fall under repayment Plan 2; students pay back 9% of any earnings over the threshold, currently set at £27,295.
+This may be subject to change in the 2023/24 academic year due to the changes in student loan repayments.
+For the most up to date information, please contact us or visit the gov.uk website.
 Students are eligible to apply for a maximum of 4 short courses and must be aware that if you are in attendance on the 15th day from the course start date, you will be liable for the full tuition fee.
 How to apply